Dmitry Voropaev

 Loge (Das Rheingold)

-Concert repertoire of the singer includes: Mozart’s Requiem, Mahler’s Lied von der Erde and Symphony No. 8, Beethoven’s Christus am Ölberge and Ninth Symphony, Bach’s Coffee Cantata, Magnificat and Christmas Oratorio, Schubert’s Stabat Mater and Mass in G Minor, Händel’s Messiah, Liszt’s Faust Symphony and Stravinsky’s the Fable of the Fox, the Cock, the Tomcat and the Ram and Pulcinella as well Shostakovich’s song cycle From Jewish Folk Poetry.
+Solo parts in Mozart’s Requiem, Mahler’s Lied von der Erde and Symphony No. 8, Beethoven’s Christus am Ölberge and Ninth Symphony, Bach’s Coffee Cantata, Magnificat and Christmas Oratorio, Schubert’s Stabat Mater and Mass in G Minor, Händel’s Messiah, Liszt’s Faust Symphony, Puccini’s Messa di Gloria, Stravinsky’s Renard and Pulcinella, Gavriil Popov’s Fourth Symphony (“Glory to the Fatherland”) as well as Shostakovich’s song cycle From Jewish Folk Poetry.

-He has performed at the Oper Graz (Austria), the Théâtre du Châtelet (Paris), the Opéra National (Bordeaux), Wigmore Hall (London) and the Concertgebouw (Bruges).
+He has performed at the Oper Graz (Austria), the Théâtre du Châtelet (Paris), the Opéra National de Bordeaux, Wigmore Hall (London) and the Concertgebouw (Bruges).

-He has worked with such conductors as Valery Gergiev, Pierre Boulez, Eri Klas, Alexander Titov, Alexander Dmitriev and Gianandrea Noseda.
+He has worked with such conductors as Pierre Boulez, Eri Klas, Alexander Titov, Alexander Dmitriev and Gianandrea Noseda.

 Any use or copying of site materials, design elements or layout is forbidden without the permission of the rightholder.